Hypoellipticity and Higher Order Gaussian Bounds: Abstract

+where \(B_\rho\) denotes the metric ball.
 We also provide conditions for similar bounds on ``derivatives'' of \(K_t(x,y)\) and our results are localizable.
 If \(A\) is the generator of \(T(t)\) the main hypothesis is that \(\partial_t -A\) and \(\partial_t-A^{*}\) satisfy a hypoelliptic estimate at every scale, uniformly in the scale.
 We present applications to subelliptic PDEs.